 - Department representative returns the form to TEU with a decision.

 - If equivalency is approved, TEU records the information in Banner.
-A reviewer will receive confirmation that decision is recorded.
+A reviewer will receive confirmation that the decision is recorded.

 - Banner will house the decision and campus can access the Transfer Equivalency Report to identify which course is currently on the campus TE list.